Arts for Life Project

 Developing strong self-belief, social inclusion and independence.

-Arts for Life Project aims to make impactful change to the everyday lives of vulnerable young people, aged 6 – 25 years, who find life challenging, have a love of the arts and are able to interact in a group setting.
+Arts for Life Project aims to make impactful change to the everyday lives of vulnerable young people, who find life challenging, have a love of the arts and are able to interact in a group setting.
 Our projects are best-suited for children from year 3 (age 8) up to young people aged 25.

 We provide specialised integrated arts and mental health-based programmes to support both these young people and their families.